I am a WRITER, who happens to be great at:

 But let me begin with…

 My name is Pen (or Joie), short for Josefina.
-We are fond of nicknames where I came from so I cannot explain enough how my real name became my shortened name apart from it’s cultural.
+We are fond of nicknames where I come from so I cannot explain enough how my real name became my shortened name apart from it’s cultural.

 I grew up in a large family of five women (six if you include my mum).
 I am the youngest one so all my older sisters have been my role models growing up.
 I picked which habits or actions of theirs I’m going to emulate or not so that’s how I plan out my life.